MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 title: Use virtual network data gateway and data sources in Power BI
-description: Provides information about how to use virtual network data gateway and data sources in Power BI. ms.topic: conceptual ms.date: 05/06/2024
+description: Provides information about how to use virtual network data gateway and data sources in Power BI. ms.topic: conceptual ms.date: 6/13/2024
 ---

 # Use virtual network data gateway and data sources in Power BI

 Virtual network data gateways allow import or direct query semantic models to connect to data services within an Azure virtual network without the need of an on-premises data gateway.

-In Power BI, VNET data gateways require a Power BI Premium capacity license (A4 SKU or higher or any F or P SKU).
+In Power BI, VNet data gateways require a Power BI Premium capacity license (A4 SKU or higher or any F or P SKU).

-## Manage Virtual network data gateways
+## Manage virtual network data gateways

-You can manage admins for a virtual network data gateway like you do for standard data gateways either in the Power Platform admin center or on the **Manage gateways** page in Power BI.
+You can manage admins for a virtual network data gateway like you do for standard data gateways either in the Power Platform admin center or on the **Manage connections and gateways** page in Power BI.

 :::image type="content" source="media/vnet-in-pbi.png" alt-text="Screenshot of the Gateway Cluster Settings page with a virtual network gateway selected and the gateway's data displayed.":::